ValentinoVizner/wizen-dotfiles/dot_configs/Configs for tools.md

 For each tool that does not use the default settings, here will be a dedicated header with the configuration file.
 ## ZSHRC
+Zshrc config is used in a combination with [Oh My Zsh](https://ohmyz.sh/), but actually starship is used for the theme.
+Might look into more lightweight alternative to OMZ.
+Following plugins are used:
+	- zsh-syntax-highlighting
+	- zsh-autosuggestions
+	- fzf
+	- kubectl
+	- web-search
+	- zoxide
+	- rust
+	- ripgrep
+	- zsh-vi-mode
+	- fd
+	- zsh-bat

 ```zsh fold file:.zshrc !tangle:~/.zshrc
 # Path to your oh-my-zsh installation.
 export ZSH="$HOME/.oh-my-zsh"